jpane24/OVtool/README.md

   - `sfs8p_0`: substance frequency scale 8-item version at baseline, a continuous variable ranging from 0 to 77.5.
-Higher values represent more frequencies of substance use, staying high most of the day, and causing problems.
+Higher values represent more frequencies of substance use.

   - `sati_0`: substance abuse treatment index at baseline, a continuous variable ranging from 0 to 110.
-Higher values indicate more involvement in substance abuse treatment.
+Higher values indicate prior involvement in substance use treatment.

   - `ada_0`: adjusted days abstinent at baseline, a continuous variable ranging from 0 to 90 days.